xueshengke/Residual-Dense-Network-Caffe/README.md

 ## Performance

 We provide a pretrained RDN x4 model trained on BSDS200, T91, and General-100 datasets.
 All images are cropped to 96x96 subimages witn non-overlap.
-Following previous methods, super-resolution is applied in RGB channels.
-Thus, the output of the network is also an color image.
+Following previous methods, super-resolution is applied on RGB channels.
+Thus, the output of the network is also a color image.

 **Note:** our results are not as good as those presented in paper.
 Hence, our code needs further improvement.